-If you revoke an entire will without making a new one, or without brining back an old one, your estate will be settled as if you died without a will.
+If you revoke an entire will without making a new one or without bringing back an old one, your estate will be settled as if you died without a will.

-- to cancel part of an earlier will
+- to cancel part of an ealier will

 If you revoke only certain parts of an earlier will, the other parts continue to apply, provided they don’t conflict with the new will.